A LEGENDARY TRAIL RUNNING MOUNTAIN JOURNEY

 real mountain conditions.

 This camp is designed for experienced runners looking to train in real mountain conditions while exploring the geographic and cultural diversity that makes this region unique.
-Participants will run on volcanic terrain, high-altitude páramo, dirt roads connecting Andean villages, cloud forest trails, and lower-elevation jungle foothills.
+Participants will run on volcanic terrain, high-altitude páramo, dirt roads connecting Andean villages, cloud forest trails, and and the entrance of the jungle foothills surrounding Baños de Agua Santa.

-The Andes of Ecuador offer consistent elevation between 2,500 m to 5,000 m — making it an ideal environment for altitude adaptation, endurance development, and technical trail practice on varied surfaces.
+The Andes of Ecuador offer consistent elevation between 1,800 m to 5,000 m / 5,900 ft to 16,400 ft— making it an ideal environment for altitude adaptation, endurance development, and technical trail practice on varied surfaces.
 The experience also includes interaction with local communities, exposure to traditional food, and an understanding of how people live and train in the mountains.

 Elite ultrarunner Hayden Hawks will accompany the group and share practical knowledge including guidance on pacing at altitude, nutrition for long efforts, efficient climbing, use of poles, and warm-up routines.